MechanicalRabbit/FunSQL.jl/docs/src/examples.md

 ## Filtering output columns

-Either broadcasting or vector comprehension could be used to filter the list of output columns.
+By default, the [`From`](@ref) node outputs all columns of a table, but we could restrict or change the list of output columns using [`Select`](@ref).
+Typically, we would directly pass the definitions of output columns as individual arguments of `Select`, but occasionally it is convenient to generate the definitions programmatically.

 *Filter out all "source" columns from patient records.*